ctf0/easy-searchable/README.md

 ## Morph Relation Search

 either use
-- https://github.com/laravie/query-filter#search-with-morph-relations which will disable the auto search the trait does, or
+- https://github.com/laravie/query-filter#search-with-morph-relations **"which will disable the auto search the trait does"**
 - create a scope and chain it to ur search call ex.
 ```php
 // model